 Senior Fairboard Committee:

-Sam Evans (Chairman) Tara Roberts, Tom Pullins, Brent Rose, Brandon Werry
+Sam Evans (Superintendent) Tara Roberts, Tom Pullins, Brent Rose, Brandon Werry

 Monday, August 15 at 4:30pm

 Highest Bidder Wins